DexterInd/GoPiGo3/Projects/PIDLineFollower/README.md

 ## PID-based Controller for the Line Follower

-This is a project you can use to tune your GoPiGo + Black/Line Line Follower to follow a black/white line.
+This is a project you can use to tune your GoPiGo + Line Follower (bot the red and black boards) to follow a black/white line.

 It all starts with the sensor of your choice: be it the old line follower (the red one) or the new one, which has a much higher poll rate, the sensors are more accurate and reliable, has a reduced power consumption and has a smaller footprint.